 PRIMARY KEY ((machine, cpu), mtime))

-Here, the primary key is composed of (machine, cpu,mtime) out of which (machine, cpu) are used as partition key and (mtime) is used as clustering key.
+Here, the primary key is composed of (machine, CPU,mtime) out of which (machine, CPU) are used as partition key and (mtime) is used as clustering key.

-The purpose of Cassandra partition key is to split the data into partitions where an entire partition is stored on a single node in the cluster (with each node storing many partitions).
+The purpose of the Cassandra partition key is to split the data into partitions where an entire partition is stored on a single node in the cluster (with each node storing many partitions).
 When data is read or written from the cluster, a function called Partitioner is used to compute the hash value of the partition key.
 This hash value is used to determine the node/partition which contains that row.
 The clustering key is used further to search for a row within a given partition.

 Select queries in Apache Cassandra look a lot like select queries from a relational database.
 However, they are significantly more restricted.
-The attributes allowed in ‘where’ clause of Cassandra query must include the full partition key and additional clauses may only reference the clustering key columns or a secondary index of the table being queried.
+The attributes allowed in the ‘where’ clause of the Cassandra query must include the full partition key and additional clauses may only reference the clustering key columns or a secondary index of the table being queried.

 Requiring the partition key attributes in the ‘where’ helps Cassandra to maintain constant result-set retrieval time as the cluster is scaled-out by allowing Cassandra to determine the partition, and thus the node (and even data files on disk), that the query must be directed to.

 If a query does not specify the values for all the columns from the primary key in the ‘where’ clause, Cassandra will not execute it and give the following warning :

 ‘InvalidRequest: Error from server: code=2200 [Invalid query] message=”Cannot execute this query as it might involve data filtering and thus may have unpredictable performance.
 If you want to execute this query despite the performance unpredictability, use ALLOW FILTERING” ‘